xthreen/copperheados.github.io/install.md

     fastboot flashing unlock_critical

-The command needs to be confirmed on the device.
+This command needs to be confirmed on the phone.

+## Flashing factory images

 Next, extract the factory images and run the script to flash them.
 Extracting the factory images depends on the OS you're using and the applications available.